Aeroluna/LunaCoopMod/README.md

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.

+## Abathur

+- Changed Viper Consumption to also allow targeting structures.

 ## Alarak

 - Changed Ascendant shadow trail model to be red.